 The name “Turabian style” comes from the style guidelines created in 1937 by Kate L. Turabian, the University of Chicago’s graduate school dissertation secretary.
 The Turabian style narrows down the Chicago style to provide a format for college and graduate students to use with research papers.

-The Turabian style guide is still published today and shares many similarities with Chicago style.
-The difference is that Turabian style is aimed at students, while CMOS is broader and includes more guidelines.
+The Turabian style guide is still published today and has many similarities with Chicago style.
+The difference is that Turabian style is aimed at students, while Chicago style is broader and includes more guidelines.

-When to use Chicago-style format
+When to use Chicago format and citations

-How to follow Chicago format
+How to set up your paper in Chicago format

 3 A title page is not required.

-6 The paper should be double-spaced.
+6 The paper is double-spaced.

 8 No specific font or size is required, but 12-point Times New Roman is recommended.